Johk3/Darwin/README.md

 ## Description

-Darwin is a Microbiological tool in the making that is made to be used with Biological sciences and will have features added to make it better Darwin was made as a substitute to using big bulk textbooks and to simply use the modern tools given to us to work on Microbial data.
+Darwin is a Microbiological tool in the making that is made to be used with Biological sciences and will have many new viruses, bacterias, fungus and protozoans added.
+The current version of Darwin supports only a fraction of the viruses etc.. that are needed for the final product.

+## What can I do with this?

+You can participate in discussions about different viruses, fungus, bacterias and protozoans.
+You can also make your own posts that people can interact with and discuss.
+The viewing of posts and bacterias is currently unorganized, we will have to think of some way to organize all the items.

 #### Technologies